-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2004.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2005.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 1,337 C1 Total first-time, first-year (freshman) women who applied 1,884 C1 Total first-time, first-year (freshman) men who were admitted 1,104 C1 Total first-time, first-year (freshman) women who were admitted 1,637 C1 Total full-time, first-time, first-year (freshman) men who enrolled 508 C1 Total part-time, first-time, first-year (freshman) men who enrolled 2 C1 Total full-time, first-time, first-year (freshman) women who enrolled 700 C1 Total part-time, first-time, first-year (freshman) women who enrolled 4
+The second secon , Total first-time, first-year (freshman) men who applied 1840 Total first-time, first-year (freshman) women who applied 2900 C1 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 2359 Total full-time, first-time, first-year (freshman) men who enrolled 514 Total part-time, first-time, first-year (freshman) men who enrolled 2 Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total full-time, first-time, first-year (freshman) men who enrolled